bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/reference/components/carousel.md

 ## Usage With v-model

 You are not required to, but you can bind the v-model.
-This allows for finer control and allows for outside manipulation of the slide, beyond the controls exposed through [Exposed Methods](#exposed-methods)
+This allows for finer control and allows for outside manipulation of the slide, beyond the controls exposed through [Exposed Methods](#exposed-methods).

 <HighlightCard>
   <b-carousel v-model="firstSlide" controls>